acli/new_clock/doc/CHIMES.md

 Chiming
 =======
-As I said in my blog post from 2018, I see chiming clocks as a kind of sonic interface.
+I see chiming clocks as a kind of sonic interface (Li, 2018).
 My original chiming clock reproduced the half-hour beeps produced by *sysline* (a now-uncommon Unix program) using Javascript and required a browser to run.
 At that time, WebAudioAPI was still somewhat of a “first-class object” –